 Jake Sullivan, the director of policy planning at the US state department, speaks about engagement in the region.

-Clinton’s discussions with Morsi on Saturday, part of a two-day visit, concentrated on the domestic political deadlock and economic development.
+Clinton’s discussions with Morsi on Saturday focused on the domestic political deadlock and economic development.
 She pledged hundreds of millions of dollars in debt relief, private investment and job creation funds – money the US administration had earlier promised.

-“I have come to Cairo to re-affirm the strong support of the United States for the Egyptian people and their democratic transition,” Clinton said at a joint news conference with Foreign Minister Mohammed Amr.
+“I have come to Cairo to re-affirm the strong support of the United States for the Egyptian people and their democratic transition,” Clinton said at a joint news conference with Mohammed Amr, the foreign minister.

 “We want to be a good partner and we want to support the democracy that has been achieved by the courage and sacrifice of the Egyptian people,” she said.
 “Democracy is hard.”